pchemguy/spec-kit/templates/capabilities/capabilities.md

 - `Keep` — the capability is valid for the final output.
 - `Split` — the capability is too broad and MUST be decomposed into separate capabilities.
 - `Merge` — the capability is too narrow and MUST be combined with another capability.
-- `Revise` — the capability name, value statement, or scope signal MUST be corrected.
+- `Revise` — the capability name, value statement, or scope boundary MUST be corrected.

 If one or more material differences exist within a proposed capability, the LLM SHOULD assign `Split` unless doing so would produce low-value or overly narrow capabilities.

 If a proposed capability is too narrow to represent a meaningful user-facing area, the LLM SHOULD assign `Merge`.

-If the capability name, value statement, or scope signal is inaccurate or unclear, the LLM SHOULD assign `Revise`.
+If the capability name, value statement, or scope boundary is inaccurate or unclear, the LLM SHOULD assign `Revise`.

 The LLM MUST assign `Keep` only when no `Split`, `Merge`, or `Revise` condition applies.